 Responsibilities of the Director of the School of Social Work: The Director has a unique role as a member of the faculty while also providing administrative oversight for all program functions.
 In the case of SDC Reviews, the Director will review the determination of status by the SDC to ensure that policies have been followed and procedures implemented.
 In the case that the Director believes that there are any potential concerns about the process, such as procedural irregularities or additional information that should be considered, the Director will communicate these concerns to the SDC for reconsideration.
 The SDC's recommended action steps will be reviewed by the Director for logistical viability (faculty workload, support services, etc.).
-The Director will then either approve the plan as is or recommended action steps will again be forwarded to the Director, who then communicates the outcome to the student.
+The Director will then either approve the plan as is or recommend modifications to the SDC.
+Following this step, the SDC's determination of status and recommended action steps will again be forwarded to the Director, who then communicates the outcome to the student.